vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

+create new ets_ref table for space_server so we can store member state about mic, nickname, avatar etc, so that when a new user joins the space we can tell them all about the existing members in the space

+(or, when a new user joins, they can query about existing members once)

+We can create a table for member info, when a new user joins, ask for the previous state of all members

+===

 create a member manager in js that keeps track of how many active users and if they are muted or not, and what their nick name is